 2. Quick Edit

 From the catalog view you could open the dropdown in the top left and create a new quick edit view for auditing your price.
-This SKU might include such columns as SKU, Item Price, Amazon FBA Price Override, and Jet Price Override.
+This SKU might include such columns as SKU, Item Price, amd Amazon FBA Price Override.

 3. Import Export (recommended method)